mdn/content/files/en-us/learn/html/multimedia_and_embedding/video_and_audio_content/index.md

 To get this displayed along with the HTML media playback, you need to:

-1. Save it as a `.vtt` file in a sensible place.
+1. Save it as a `.vtt` file in the same directory where the `.html` file is.
 2. Link to the `.vtt` file with the {{htmlelement("track")}} element. `<track>` should be placed within `<audio>` or `<video>`, but after all `<source>` elements.
 Use the [`kind`](/en-US/docs/Web/HTML/Element/track#kind) attribute to specify whether the cues are `subtitles`, `captions`, or `descriptions`.
 Further, use [`srclang`](/en-US/docs/Web/HTML/Element/track#srclang) to tell the browser what language you have written the subtitles in.
 Finally, add [`label`](/en-US/docs/Web/HTML/Element/track#label) to help readers identify the language they are searching for.

 Here's an example: